reissbaker/st4t3/README.md

 # Type safety

-* When you create a new `Machine` instance, it checks for exhaustiveness at compile time: you can't accidentally forget to include a state that one of your other states needs to transition to.
+* When you create a `machine`, it checks for exhaustiveness at compile
+  time: you can't accidentally forget to include a state that one of your other states needs to transition to.
+* When you create a `machine`, it also checks to make sure the `Props` type you've given it matches the props expected by the states.
+If a state requires a property, you can't accidentally forget to include it in the machine props.
 * A state can only transition to the states it names in its class definition.
   As a result, you have to use string literals &mdash; the compiler can't analyze dynamic strings passed in at runtime.
 That being said, this